Fukushimaken sites福島県の場所

 Koriyama

-Koriyama's church (map) (street view) is about 15 minutes walk from the eki.
+Koriyama's church (map w/street view) is about 15 minutes walk from the eki.
 The appearance is similar to the buildings in Misawa and Morioka, and was completed in 1988.
 A 2006 remodel included replacing a flush red-brick facade with the front tiled area that has an elevator and new steeple.
 Also added was a satellite dish for conference broadcasts.
 Directly across the street is a cemetery, and next door is the Hosonuma post office.
 The address is Hosonuma-chou 11-27.
 Koriyama's population is 330,000.

 Because of radiation levels from the Fukushima Dai-Ichi nuclear disaster site (only about 40 miles away), missionaries were not allowed to live in Koriyama for over six years.
 During this period, missionary companionships from Aizuwakamatsu or Iwaki visited Fukushima Branch every other Sunday.
 In December 2017, a senior missionary couple was finally allowed to live and serve there.
-Here's the post in Japanese that Pres.
-Sekiguchi made to his Japan Sendai Mission Newsroom Facebook page:

 Shirakawa